wellslab/s4m-ui/store/README.md

 # STORE

+Note that on refresh/reload of page, store is emptied out (https://stackoverflow.com/questions/43192154/vuex-store-gone-with-refresh).

 **This directory is not required, you can delete it if you don't want to use it.**

 This directory contains your Vuex Store files.